English-language accents in film: American accents

 American accents became increasingly adopted by non-American actors by 2000.
 With many film-related opportunities available in the United States, actors trained to have American accents to be more competitive.
 At the 72nd Academy Awards honoring films of 1999, all non-American actors nominated in the four acting categories portrayed American characters, including British actor Michael Caine, who won Best Supporting Actor for his role in The Cider House Rules.
 Another attribution to the trend is with films increasingly being co-financed by non-U.S. interests, film producers became more willing to cast non-American actors.

-While actors in theatre are traditionally trained to have a Mid-Atlantic accent, actors in film are instead trained to have a General American accent.
+While actors in theatre were once traditionally trained to have a Mid-Atlantic accent, actors in film are instead trained to have a General American accent.
 Dialect coach Robert Easton said the Mid-Atlantic accent was "too semi-British" and opted for General American.
 Easton commended British actors in learning American accents, "[They] in general are very open to doing whatever is necessary to create the character, not only in terms of dialect, but in terms of body language, mannerisms and so forth.
 It's an oversimplification, but the English tend to try and use themselves to find and express the character, whereas Americans are more likely to use the character to express themselves."

 British accents

 Cockney

 Historian Stephen Shafer identifies actor Gordon Harker, active from 1921 until 1959, as "the leading British film expert on the portrayal of the Cockney", while BBC News recognised the skill of actor John Mills (active 1932–2004) in Cockney speech.
 Dialect coach Robert Blumenfeld highlighted as an "excellent" cinematic example of Cockney speech the performances of Peter Sellers and Irene Handl in I'm All Right Jack (1959).

-Dick Van Dyke made laughable attempt a Cockney accent in Mary Poppins (1964).
+Dick Van Dyke made a widely criticised attempt at a Cockney accent in Mary Poppins (1964).
 Van Dyke admitted the notoriety of his attempted accent and said that his British co-star Julie Andrews told him that he never got it right.
 Don Cheadle's Cockney accent in the remake of Ocean's Eleven and its sequels has been heavily criticised and compared to Van Dyke's.